Revealed: Sky TV's new set-top box – when you can get it, how much it will cost

 The new Sky box will also be able to record five shows at once – but you'll have to pay a $15/month MySky fee for the privilege.

-A Sky spokeswoman would say only that there will be "a range of special offers" for long-time customers.
+It's possible not everyone will pay full whack.
+A Sky spokeswoman said there will be "a range of special offers" for long-time customers.

 Those who want to stick with their current decoder will be able to do so.